mcolomerc/vvp2-cli/README.md

 # vvp2 CLI

+> **⚠️ EXPERIMENTAL PROJECT**: This is an experimental CLI tool under active development.
+Features may be incomplete, APIs may change, and stability is not guaranteed.
+Use at your own risk and avoid using in production environments without thorough testing.

 A command-line interface tool for interacting with the Ververica Platform (VVP) API.
 Built with Go, using Cobra for CLI framework and Viper for configuration management.

 ## ⚠️ API Status